 It was reported that Michaels asked for specific instruction with regards to where he should exit and he was told simply to exit in the rear.
 The Tony’s later tried to spin the incident claiming that Michaels made the mistake.
 The case is still pending and both CBS and the Tony Awards have abstained from making a comment.

 James Marshall may not be a name you recognize right away, he is best known for acting opposite Jack Nickleson, Tom Cruise, and Demi Moore in “A Few Good Men,” as well as for his work on the T.V. show “Twin Peaks.”
 His career came seemingly to a halt in 1993 when he began taking the acne medication, Accutane and then developed symptoms of ulcerative colitis, an inflammatory bowel disease.
 Complications of this disease led to Marshall having part of his colon removed in 1995.
 In his case against the makers of Accutane (who have been involved in many civil cases because of adverse effects of the drug that has been taken off the market in the U.S.) Marshall testified that he has to use the facilities 20 times a day because of his IBD.

-There have been a mixture of verdicts siding for and against Hoffman-LaRoche and their legal battles are far from over.
-Bloomberg news reported that nearly 13,000,000 people have taken Accutane since it was introduced in 1982.
-The company said that it pulled the medication from the market because, “Roche has been faced with high costs from personal-injury lawsuits that the company continues to defend vigorously.”
+There has been a mixture of verdicts siding for and against Hoffman-LaRoche and their legal battles are far from over.
+Bloomberg News reported that nearly 13,000,000 people have taken Accutane since it was introduced in 1982.
+The company said that it pulled the medication from the market because, “Roche has been faced with high costs from personal injury lawsuits that the company continues to defend vigorously.”

 Adrian Bailey v.
 Disney